Zachary Lieberman:

 About the Artist

 Zachary Lieberman is an artist, researcher, and educator.
 He has a simple goal: to surprise us.
 His performances and installations take human gestures as input and amplify them in different ways.
-Lieberman makes drawings come to life, imagines what a voice might look like if we could see it, and transform people's silhouettes into music.
+Lieberman makes drawings come to life, imagines what a voice might look like if we could see it, and transforms people's silhouettes into music.

 He has been listed as one of Fast Company's Most Creative People.
 His projects have won the Golden Nica from Ars Electronica and Interactive Design of the Year from Design Museum London, and have been listed in Time Magazine's Best Inventions of the Year.
 Lieberman creates artworks through writing software and is a co-creator of openFrameworks—an open source C++ toolkit for creative coding.
 He co-founded the School for Poetic Computation, a school examining the lyrical possibilities of code, where he also teaches.
 He is a professor at the MIT’s Media Lab, where he runs the Future Sketches group.